cfdude/mcp-codex-keeper/README.md

 }
 ```

 That's it!
-Your Cline assistant will now have access to the latest documentation and best practices.
+Your assistant will now have access to the latest documentation and best practices.

-### Usage Examples
+## 🎯 What Your Assistant Can Do

-Ask your Cline assistant to:
+Ask your assistant to:

 - "Show me the latest React documentation"
 - "Find best practices for TypeScript development"